genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 ![Boxplot for log-scale expression for all samples.](images/R/eda_for_highthroughput-tmp-boxplots-1.png)

-Note that the number of samples is a bit too large here making it hard to see the boxes.
+Note that the number of samples is a bit too large here, making it hard to see the boxes.
 One can instead simply show the boxplot summaries without the boxes:

 ```r